Skat (card game): Bierskat

 Also known as Bierlachs, Bierskat ("Beer Skat") is a variant that is common in German pubs.
 A target score is set, typically 501, and only negative scores are recorded i.e. if the declarer wins with 33 points, the score is recorded as -33 to the two defenders.
 The first to -501 loses and buys the next round.

 Idiotenskat

 Idiotenskat ("Idiot Skat") is an amusing variant in which players play with their hands facing their opponents, so they are only able to see their opponents' cards.
 The game is recorded as early as 1958.

 Räuberskat

 Räuberskat ("Robber Skat") is a variant in which there is no bidding; instead there is a sequence of specified contracts.
 In turn the players must play a suit game, Grand, Null and Ramsch, once each.
-After viewing his or her first 5 cards, the soloist must choose one of the contracts and the game ends when all have played their four contracts i.e. after 12 deals if three play.
+After viewing their first 5 cards, the soloist must choose one of the contracts and the game ends when all have played their four contracts i.e. after 12 deals if three play.
 It is considered useful for beginnings with little experience of bidding, but also an interesting alternative for experienced players.
 It should not be confused with the two-player variant, sometimes also called Räuberskat.